loocool2/loocool2.github.io/docs/_posts/2022-04-25-mhf-server-setup.markdown

 ## Steps:

 You can probably skip steps 2 and 3 if you're using Ubuntu, as Ubuntu includes postgres by default.
-1. Update and install all your local packages with `sudo apt update && sudo apt upgrade`
+1. Update and install all your local packages with `sudo apt update && sudo apt upgrade`.
-2. Install the postgresql server with `sudo apt install postgresql`
+2. Install the postgresql server with `sudo apt install postgresql`.
-3. Make it start at every boot with `sudo systemctl start postgresql.service`
+3. Make it start at every boot with `sudo systemctl start postgresql.service`.

 ### Setting up access control

 4. Go to `/etc/postgresql/<version>/main/postgresql.conf` and use your preferred text editor to edit it.
-As of writing the included version in Ubuntu is 12, but you can check with `postgres -V`
+As of writing the included version in Ubuntu is 12, but you can check with `postgres -V`.
-5. Edit the commented out line that says `#listen_addresses = ‘localhost’` to say  `listen_addresses = '*'`
+5. Edit the commented out line that says `#listen_addresses = ‘localhost’` to say  `listen_addresses = '*'`.
 This is so that connections from anyone will be answered rather than connections only on the local machine.

 > If you'd like more security, you can change the listen_addresses whitelist to only the computers you're going to access it from.
 In other words, `mhfrontier` and whatever desktop you use to administer i.e. `listen_addresses = '192.168.0.2, 192.168.0.4'.

 6. Run `sudo -u postgres` to switch to the postgres user.
-7. Run `createdb erupe` to create the database
+7. Run `createdb erupe` to create the database.
 8. Run `psql` to access the postgres shell.
 9. To allow the `mhfrontier` server files to access the database, you need to change the password of the default user, postgres.
 Run `ALTER USER postgres with encrypted password 'your_password';` with the password you want.
 This is case sensitive.

 ### Restoring the database

-9. Copy the `Erupe-Backup.sql` file to inside the container using your favorite method of file transfer e.g. cp or scp.
+10. Copy the `Erupe-Backup.sql` file to inside the container using your favorite method of file transfer e.g. cp or scp.
-10. Now restore the database with the command `pg_restore -d erupe Erupe-Backup.sql`.
+11. Now restore the database with the command `pg_restore -d erupe Erupe-Backup.sql`.
 Make sure you execute it from the same place the file is located or with the file path location.

-10a.
+11a.
 If you would like to, you can restore “Road Shop Items.csv” as well.
 I couldn't figure out how through CLI, so I did it through pgAdmin4.

 # Part 2: Setting up the MHFrontier Z Server